Markets

 Perspectives

-The IMF indicates that Canada's economy grew by 1.2% in 2023, despite the current unfavorable international climate, particularly with the conflicts in Ukraine and the Middle East, rising energy costs and other raw materials and intermediate goods, and the outlook for 2024 and 2025 is for growth in the order of 1.3% and 2.4% respectively.
+The IMF reports that Canada’s economy grew by 1.6% in 2023, despite the current unfavorable international environment, particularly the conflicts in Ukraine and the Middle East, rising energy costs, and higher prices for other raw materials and intermediate goods.
+Growth of 1.9% and 1.6% is projected for 2025 and 2026, respectively.

-According to GlobalData, between 2025 and 2028, Canada's international tourist departures abroad are expected to grow at a CAGR of 2.8%, to reach a total of 43.8 million departures in 2028.
-Spending by Canadian tourists abroad is expected to increase at a CAGR of 6.8% over the same period.
+According to GlobalData, between 2025 and 2028, international departures by Canadian tourists are expected to grow at a CAGR of 2.8%, reaching a total of 43.8 million departures in 2028.
+Spending by Canadian tourists abroad is projected to increase at a CAGR of 6.8% over the same period.

 tabela-mercado-canada.jpg